-The SQL Server Static Cursors are always read-only because the result set will store in tempdb.
+The SQL Server Static Cursors are always read-only because the result set will be stored in tempdb.
 You can use this SQL Server cursor to move both forward and backward.
-For this demonstration, we use the below-shown table, which holds 14 records.

 SQL Server Cursor Scenario: In General, all the operations on the relational database work on a set of rows.
 For instance, Writing a Select statement returns all the records (result set) that satisfy the query condition.
 However, there are some situations where we have to work on a single row or a few row blocks.
 In this case, we can use the cursors.